What is the Vodafone Foundation?

-We are one of 27 Vodafone Foundations around the world, dedicated to supporting groups across all segments of society seeking to make a real difference in our community.
-We make this happen by funding and working with a number of charities.
+We are one of the 27 countries in which Vodafone Foundations operates around the world, dedicated to supporting groups across all segments of society seeking to make a real difference in our community.

 What does the Foundation do?